Spear phishing: What is it and how to prevent it

 The hackers will frequently explain that their request for sensitive information is urgent.
 They will tell the victims they need to change a password which is about to expire, or to take notice of changes in a delivery described in an attached document, for example.

 When they succeed in their goal, the scammers will impersonate their victims thanks to the personal data to carry out specific operations (money transfer, theft of personal data, theft of intellectual property, unwanted publication of heinous messages on their behalf, etc.).
-In other cases, they will get their targets to click on a link to trigger the download of a malicious software without their knowledge.
-Or they’ll get a money transfer or a specific action from their victim.

 On the other side, it is more rewarding for a hacker to pick them, because of their higher access and authority.